-Join the Rumi Forum on March 15th for a discussion with Department Chair of Religion at George Washington University, Robert Eisen on Jews and how they have survived centuries of persecution and thrived in the West.
+On March 15th Department Chair of Religion at George Washington University, Robert Eisen joined the Rumi Forum for a presentation on Jews and how they have survived centuries of persecution and thrived in the West.

 Thursday, March 15th, 2018

 2000 P St. NW

 Over time, Jews have endured great hardships and overcome challenging obstacles in order to be a successful minority religion in the West.
 Today, Jews make up roughly 2% of the total population in North America while other Western countries such as France (2%), and the United Kingdom (2%) retain similar shares of the global Jewish population.
 From the adversities that accompany maintaining a religious minority identity, Jews have amassed achievements in economic, intellectual and artistic spheres.
 In this talk, Professor Robert Eisen will share insights from a book he is currently writing about this occurrence.
 He will explain from an academic standpoint how Jewish religion and culture evolved over the centuries and prepared Jews for the challenges of the modern period.
 He will also attempt to share insights about what people from other cultures can learn from the success of Jews in the modern West.